rapastranac/gempba/README.md

 The *GemPBA* library includes an optional centralized scheduler for comparison purposes only.
 It can be activated by compiling with the flag ```-D SCHEDULER_CENTRALIZED```.

-To use this feature, simply include the ```MPI_Scheduler_Centralized.hpp``` header file instead of the semicentralized scheduler's header.
+To use this feature, simply include the ```mpi_scheduler_Centralized.hpp``` header file instead of the semicentralized scheduler's header.

 **Note:** The centralized scheduler is not part of the project's scope, but it is mentioned here for completeness.
 Depending on your project structure, you might need to add additional imports due to hidden dependencies within the *GemPBA* library.